 The breath-taking beauty of the main barn quickly captured the hearts of many local people, and from its completion in 1993 it has been in high demand for weddings and parties, and has been used extensively by local groups and societies for a range of events.

 Gildings Barns works in partnership with four outstanding Surrey-based caterers, all of whom use local produce where possible and offer a comprehensive range of cuisine.
 Also catering staff used for functions are local residents and not brought in agency staff.

 We also work with a number of Preferred Suppliers who are all locally based as we believe in promoting our community and businesses.
 They include Bridal Wear, Wedding Cakes, Hair, Make-up, Jewellery and Cars, local Entertainers, Décor companies, Taxi business and all important Wedding Planners and Photographers.

-We also work with other local hotels, The Stanhill Court and The White Horse in Dorking assisting each other with new business and recommendations.
+We also work with The White Horse in Dorking assisting each other with new business and recommendations.

 All our suppliers are locally based and work closely with Gildings Barns.